Build A T-14

 4 - self locking door hooks

-14 - entrance inserts (your choice of design).
-More how to obtain them further down the page.
+14 - tunnel entrance inserts.
+More on how to obtain them further down the page.

 1 - gallon of latex primer